spookyvision/trenchcoat/README.md

 The general approach is:

 1. Pick a runtime (console/web/embedded) and compile JavaScript/Pixelblaze source to bytecode
-2. For embedded only: write bytecode to disk (`.tcb` for "TrenChcoat Bytecode" is a suggested file extension) using the `console-compiler` and "somehow" have your firmware access it. `include_bytes!` is the most straightforward way, but in the near future hot code reload over UART or HTTP will be added.
+2. For embedded only: pick an update path - the web app uses inline compilation + HTTP to UART updates for hot code reload, but if you don't need that, you can also use the bundled `console-compiler` to compile bytecode to disk (`.tcb` for "TrenChcoat Bytecode" is a suggested file extension) and "somehow" have your firmware access it, e.g. via `include_bytes!`
 3. Spawn an `Executor`, `start()` it once and call `do_frame()` as many times as you wish to produce LED colors.
 On `no_std` "current time" needs to be advanced manually from some timer source (the example app reuses the frame task's scheduling interval). `Executor::exit()` is optional.

 ### WeAct STM32F4x1 aka "USB-C pill", "black pill"